-37. During the year, the Committee's Secretary provided updates on progress with authorisation of certain GM crops that had been evaluated by EFSA under EU Regulation 1829/2003 on GM Food and Feed.
+28. During 2015, the Committee's Secretary provided updates on progress in relation to authorisation of certain GM crops that had been evaluated by EFSA under EU Regulation 1829/2003 on GM Food and Feed.
 A full list of GM approved materials is maintained on the European Commission's website: